bablokb/jasper-install/Readme.md

 --------------

-To run jasper as a foreground process from your normal user account just run the command `jasper`.
+To run jasper as a foreground process from your normal user account just run the command `jasper` (your user account must be a member of the `audio` group).
 If you like to see how jasper processes your commands, run

     jasper --debug